 Maybe you’ve noticed, but intuitive eating is getting really popular.
-So of course, loads of diet companies and “wellness” influencers are taking some of the intuitive eating concepts and totally distorting them into food rules.
-For example: Gwyneth Paltrow promoted a book titled Intuitive Fasting on her Instagram by describing it as a “clear, but flexible, four-week plan [that] combines intuitive eating with intermittent fasting and Ketotarian foods.”
-Uhhh…what?
+So of course, loads of diet companies and “wellness” influencers are taking anti-diet concepts and using them to sell diets.
+For example: Gwyneth Paltrow promoted an Intuitive Fasting book on her Instagram by describing it as a “clear, but flexible, four-week plan [that] combines intuitive eating with intermittent fasting and Ketotarian foods.”

 This post originally appeared in my weekly newsletter, where I answer reader questions about intuitive eating, Health at Every Size, and how to live your anti-diet values.

 It’s not even worth debunking the reasons that Gwyneth thinks (or, claims) it is!
 (And if you’re wondering, I think “Ketotarian” is a made-up term that she herself helped popularize.)
 Gwyneth Paltrow promotes fasting in various forms, from juice cleanses to detox diets.
 No surprise that she’s now calling it an “intuitive” approach to food.